 Shannon provides technical, strategic, and management oversight of the project, with an emphasis on ensuring high quality decision support services.
 She is an agricultural economist with research and teaching experience across sub-Saharan Africa, Latin America, and Asia.
-Shannon holds PhD in Agricultural Economics from the University of Maryland.
+Prior to joining USAID-BEST in early 2009, Shannon conducted research in the areas of health economics and aid effectiveness in the Development Economics Research Group at the World Bank, and with a Panamanian NGO in the field of natural resource management.
+Shannon holds a PhD and MS in Agricultural Economics from the University of Maryland, and a BA in Development Studies from the University of California, Los Angeles.

 Philippe provides technical support for market analysis and monetization feasibility components of USAID-BEST research.
 Before joining USAID-BEST, his work focused on evaluations of cereal markets in the Central Asia region and their impact on food security in Afghanistan and the region more widely, done on behalf of the World Bank, FAO, and USAID/FEWSNET.
 Philippe has also worked in a variety of capacities to evaluate agricultural markets in West Africa and Central America.
 He holds MS and BS degrees in Agricultural Economics from Cornell University and University of California, Davis, respectively.